-Michael Hannan has written over one hundred works for concert hall, stage, screen, and digital distribution, including experimental works and works involving improvisation.
+Michael Hannan has written over one hundred and fifty works for concert hall, stage, screen, and digital distribution, including experimental works and works involving improvisation.
 In 2001, as a performer, he issued Terrains, a collection of ‘piano interior’ works composed by himself and by Peter Sculthorpe (Tall Poppies Records TP 152).
 In this project he developed what he calls a “comprovisation” practice, where recorded improvisations are collaged into new electroacoustic compositions using digital audio editing software.
 In 2013, in collaboration with Scott Tinker (trumpet) and Mic Deacon (co-composer and audio engineer), he issued a CD titled Improvisations and Comprovisations on the Wirripang label (Wirr 051).

 Other CD releases with Wirripang include the music theatre work, The Flood (Wirr 073), Callisto: Music for Fairlight CMI (Wirr 079) and New Music for Multiple Keyboards (Wirr 089).

 The main inspiration for Hannan’s work are the sounds of nature, particularly birdcalls, and he has written dozens of pieces, including the monumental Resonances for piano (1987-1997), that employ transcriptions of the calls of the pied butcherbird and other songbirds.
 As a composer Hannan is primarily interested in natural sounds and complex combinations of instrumental timbres.